10 Black Hat SEO Techniques [Ultimate Guide 2021]

 The technology is smart, and Google Penguin is even more intelligent.
 It can track in a fraction of time if you have done something that has violated Google’s guidelines.
 Also, you are penalized for this by Google Penguin.
 Your website might even get banned forever from the internet.

-10 Black Hat SEO Techniques or Strategies:
+10 Black Hat SEO Techniques:

 If you are following a strategy that you think can increase the ranking of a website, but it’s doing no good to the user.
 You are likely to fall in trouble because Google considers this as an act of black hat SEO.
-Therefore, you need to know what are the black hat SEO techniques can cause great trouble to your website.
+Therefore, you need to know what are black hat SEO techniques can cause great trouble to your website.

 Some of the well-known Black Hat SEO tactics are below: